thinkbridge-thinkschool/ThinkSchool_Khushi_Jain/README.md

-Both pieces need two connections open at once — an uncommitted write is only visible to a second session while the first is still open, and a deadlock needs two transactions waiting on each other. `run-lab.ps1` starts each pair together and waits on them, and they take turns through a signal table rather than through timing.
+Both pieces need two connections open at once — an uncommitted write is only visible to a second session while the first is still open, and a deadlock needs two transactions waiting on each other.
+Each pair is opened by hand in two connections, and they take turns through a signal table rather than through timing.

 ### Day 10 — EF Core change tracker